 Another great way to see southwest Colorado is the historic Durango & Silverton Narrow Gauge Railroad.
 The historic Durango & Silverton Narrow Gauge Railroad has been in operation for over 120 years and continues to offer train rides year-round.
 Ride to Silverton and enjoy the scenery along the way.
 Catch a ride into the national forest and spend the day fishing, hiking, or just enjoying the solitude.
 Book your train tickets four to six weeks in advance for this popular trip.

 Rental car services are available at the Durango Airport, as well as at the Albuquerque International Airport.
 Rental agencies serving the Albuquerque international airport include Advantage, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty.
 Rental agencies from Durango’s regional airport include Avis, Dollar, Budget, Hertz, and National.

 Durango also has a regional airport with jet aircraft service, the Durango-La Plata County Airport.
-The airport is served by two airlines.
-United Airlines serves Durango through Denver and American Airlines serves Durango through Phoenix and Dallas/Fort Worth.
+The airport is served by three airlines.
+United Airlines serves Durango through Denver, American Airlines serves Durango through Phoenix and Dallas/Fort Worth and Delta services Durango through Salt Lake City (beginning May 12, 2021).
 The airport is situated to the southeast of Durango.
 It is accessible from Durango by taking U.S. 550 South and then taking U.S. 160 East approximately 5.5 miles to Highway 172.
 From Hwy.
 172, the airport is located on Airport Road, also known as C.R.
 309, a right turn off of Hwy.
 172.